kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 ---
 ### Common Questions:
-Is the log server in scope?
+Would the log server in scope?
-What data does it receive?
+What data does the log server receive?
 Is data transmitted encrypted?
+What kind of encryption is utilized?

+Sometimes the results of the audit will answer some of these questions, but I find it useful to ask before, and verify.
+Perhaps client was in the wrong, and was making assumptions.
+You can break that habit and I've found that builds a foundation of honesty, and accountability.
+You want to be thorough, and ask the hard questions; that is your job as an auditor.

 ## 3. Connected Systems Assessment